samuellihn/dualaxis-solar-tracker/readme.md

 ### Adham Ibrahim, Nicholas Gibson, Jenna Mullin, Samuel Lihn

-This is the main repository for *Analysis of the Optimal Adjustment Frequency for a Dual-Axis Solar Tracker*, published in the New Jersey
-Governor's School for Engineering and Technology research journal.
+This is the main repository for *Analysis of the Optimal Adjustment Frequency for a Dual-Axis Solar Tracker*, published in the Governor’s School of New Jersey Program in Engineering & Technology research journal.

 The full paper can be viewed here: _Link not yet available; check back soon._